• START HERE

 • Wǒ xǐhuān hé nǐ zài yīqǐ.

-Please read 30 Positive Affirmations I Tell My Kids Everyday (English / Chinese Printable) for more important sayings.
+For more encouragement, please read 30 Positive Affirmations I Tell My Kids Everyday (English / Chinese Printable)

 Sleep